Tired of Kik? Here Are 7 Alternatives You Might Try

 So, if you’re tired of the constant spam, or you want to get away from the younger audience that’s taken over Kik in recent years, let’s check out seven of the best Kik alternatives for both iOS and Android.

-WhatsApp is not quite as popular stateside as competitors like iMessage or Hangouts, but more than half the world uses WhatsApp as their primary communication device, dominating 109 countries as of 2016.
-The Facebook-owned messaging service—that's right, in addition to Facebook Messenger, the second most-popular messaging app worldwide—absolutely dominates countries like Mexico, India, Brazil, and other developing countries where data plans are far more expensive than what we've seen in the US.
-WhatsApp is, outside of a couple small features, a pure messaging app that doesn't bog your phone down with unnecessary resources and other poorly-optimized features.
+WhatsApp is not quite as popular stateside as competitors like iMessage or Hangouts, but more than half the world uses WhatsApp as their primary communication app, dominating 109 countries as of 2016.
+The Facebook-owned messaging service—that’s right, Facebook also both Facebook Messenger, the second most-popular messaging app worldwide—absolutely dominates countries like Mexico, India, Brazil, and other developing countries where data plans are far more expensive than what we’ve seen in the US.
+WhatsApp is, outside of a couple small features, a pure messaging app that doesn’t bog your phone down with unnecessary resource drains and poorly-optimized features.